goodlittlescript/timeseries/man/man1/timeseries.md

   Only print steps where :last_time is present.

-* `-W`, `--period-input`
+* `-W`, `--period-input PERIOD_STR`

-  Treats each input line as a new period for the series (this can be used to speed up, slow down, or rewind the series).
+  Treats each input line as a new period for the series; this can be used to speed up, slow down, or rewind the series.
+The period change applies immediately, such that the next output time is `last_time + new_period`, or the start time for the first output. (assumes `-k`)

 * `-z`, `--time-zone ZONE`